DrunkenPangolin/discord_role_stripper/README.md

 # discord_role_stripper

-I used this as an opporunity to play with regex in order to pull information from a large amount of data.
+I used this as an opportunity to play with regex in order to pull information from a large amount of data.

 I was also able to use some file based functions.